Analog Quantum Simulation of Coupled Electron-Nuclear Dynamics in Molecules: Results

+Our electronic basis spans the entire electronic Fock space, including electron configurations with different number of electrons and spins.
+This implies that our approach can describe intersystem crossing if the corresponding coefficients derived from integrals of the spatial orbitals and electron angular momentum are non-zero.
+Our approach is also capable of describing ionization processes by adding interactions with terms that remove electrons, which has potential uses for predicting photoelectron spectra.
+In both cases, the number of quantum resources is unchanged for the simulation.

+A schematic illustration of a circuit for pre-BO dynamics simulation with the cMQB mapping consists of initialization, time-evolution, and measurement, as shown in Fig.~\ref{fig:circuit}.
+We provide details for each step in what follows.

-As with any quantum dynamics simulation, our approach requires a robust preparation of the initial state which can be generated by a unitary operator $\hat{F}$ (Fig.~\ref{fig:circuit}a).
-For most applications in photochemical dynamics we can assume that the initial state is well represented as a product state of electronic and nuclear components of the wavefunction which can be prepared by $\hat{F}=\hat{F}_\mathrm{e}\otimes\hat{F}_\mathrm{n}$, with separate operations on qubits with $\hat{F}_\mathrm{e}$ and motional states with $\hat{F}_\mathrm{n}$.
+As with any quantum dynamics simulation, our approach requires a robust preparation of the initial state which can be generated by a unitary operator $\hat{U}_\mathrm{init}$ [Fig.~\ref{fig:circuit}(a)].
+For most applications in photochemical dynamics we can assume that the initial state is well represented as a product state of electronic and nuclear components of the wavefunction which can be prepared by $\hat{U}_\mathrm{init}=\hat{U}_\mathrm{e}\otimes\hat{U}_\mathrm{n}$, with separate operations on qubits with $\hat{U}_\mathrm{e}$ and motional states with $\hat{U}_\mathrm{n}$.
 According to the Franck-Condon approximation, the equilibrium nuclear state is unperturbed by photoexcitation and the excitation is instantaneous.
 This means the initial state can be prepared with a ground (or coherent) nuclear state, and with qubit states corresponding to the photoexcited spin orbital occupation.

 Future devices with longer coherence times and more sophisticated quantum control will allow for increasingly accurate initial state preparation.
 For example, controlled dissipation of the simulator could be used to prepare the vibronic ground state wavefunction, with the fidelity approaching 1 for longer experimental times.
 The dynamics could then be initialized by a purely electronic (Franck-Condon) or vibronic transition dipole operator.
-By implementing a time-dependent Hamiltonian with the transition dipole operator, our approach can also serve as a platform for the explicit simulation of vibronic effects in light-matter interactions.